 - What services do your competitors offer?

-- How much do they charge for their daycare services?
+- How much do they charge?

 Highlight Your Selling Features

-Offer Additional Services
+Offer Additional Services to Define Your Childcare Business Niche

-- Summer camp
+- Summer camp or summer enrichment programs

 - Field trips

-- Program for older, school-aged children
+- Programs for older, school-aged children

-- Additional support services for ESL/ELL children
+- Support services for ESL/ELL children or an inclusive early learning environment

 Discover What Parents Are Looking For